 - The LED indicator will blink blue, indicating that your Fire TV Stick Remote has been reset successfully and re-paired with your Fire TV Stick.

 Once the Fire TV Stick Remote is reset and re-paired with your Fire Stick, the battery draining issue will be resolved and then you can expect a great battery life from it.

 It is recommended that after resetting the Fire TV Stick Remote, you insert a fresh pair of high capacity batteries in it to ensure optimal performance.

-Now I will be sharing a few tips to maximise your Fire Stick’s Remote’s battery life.
+Now I will be sharing a few tips to maximize your Fire Stick’s Remote’s battery life.

-Tips To Maximise Amazon Fire TV Stick Remote’s Battery Life
+Tips To Maximize Amazon Fire TV Stick Remote’s Battery Life

-Here are a few ways in which you can improve and maximise the battery life of your Fire Stick Remote.
+Here are a few ways in which you can improve and maximize the battery life of your Fire Stick Remote.